Beware the Lawyer-Drafted Separation Agreement

 Are you thinking what I’m thinking?
 You’re not wrong.
-Family Law lawyers write up intentionally poor Agreements, knowing that the probability of the parties eventually running into difficulties is reasonably high.
+Many Family Law lawyers write up intentionally poor Agreements, knowing that the probability of the parties eventually running into difficulties is reasonably high.
 And when that happens, cha-ching!
 Not only do they score another $8000 retainer, but so does their buddy in the law firm down the street, because both sides need a lawyer, right?

 For instance, a woman called me today in distress because she cannot afford the extra expenses that her ex insists on racking up for their daughter’s involvement in elite sports.
 I asked her if there is a Dispute Resolution section in her Agreement?
 Nope.

 Why?!
 How hard would it be to give clients a precedent-backed set of clauses that explicitly states that the parties must first try to negotiate between each other and if that doesn’t work, they work with a mediator next?